guiguibaq/blog/content/blog/get-started/index.md

   - me
 ---

-In this podcast Dwarkesh and Reiner deduce key parameters of how inference is run at frontier labs (eg batch size, parallelism, size of models) from simple cost analysis.
+In this [podcast episode](https://open.spotify.com/episode/3N57gipYtcVPt2Y14RnhsN?si=bd6f08a8cdcc4025) Dwarkesh and Reiner deduce key parameters of how inference is run at frontier labs (eg batch size, parallelism, size of models) from simple cost analysis.

-The episode is very dense in information, and assumes prior knowledge of the inner workings of LLMs.

-This post is a digested version with additional context when required.
+The episode is very information dense, and assumes prior knowledge of the inner workings of LLMs.
+I wrote here my key take-aways, along with additional context when required.

 # 1. Basics: time for generating one token